Research Project

 Many predation studies use dummy plasticine eggs in fake nests or infer predation from loss of chicks and eggs over time.
 Whilst these methods are useful, the use of dummy eggs means they are afforded no protection, as there are no parents to protect the nests.
 The results therefore cannot accurately reflect what happens in the wild.

 Nest camera studies are the only unbiased method of gathering accurate information on the rate of nest predation.
-That is why we are conducting a meta-analysis, collating, and analysing many of these studies to understand how nest predation affects a variety of species across the UK.
+That is why we funded a meta-analysis, collating, and analysing the results of many of these studies to understand how nest predation affects a variety of species across the UK, which are the key predators and any gaps in our knowledge.

 The Project